sweeetland/lambda-hooks/README.md

 ## Principles

--   Zero dependancies
+-   Zero dependancies 🚫
--   Fast & simple to use
+-   Fast & simple to use 🛤
--   First class support for TypeScript & modern JavaScript
+-   First class support for TypeScript & ES7+ JavaScript 🤓

 ## Example